Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Introduction

 \section{Introduction}

 The design of decoding algorithms that obtain high accuracy and low latency for quantum low-density parity-check (QLDPC) codes \cite{babar2015fifteen} has been a very active area during the last decade, especially over the previous six years.

-Researchers have been working in low-complexity decoding algorithms to achieve the performance of belief-propagation (BP) combined with ordered-statistics decoding (OSD) \cite{roffe2020decoding}, \cite{panteleev2021degenerate}, which mitigates the effect of degeneracy \cite{Fuentes2021Degeneracy}, but minimizing the operational demands of OSD, which introduces scalability challenges, especially when the detector error model is considered \cite{derks2024designing}, \cite{Gidney2021stimfaststabilizer}.
+Researchers have been working on low-complexity decoding algorithms to achieve the performance of belief-propagation (BP) combined with ordered-statistics decoding (OSD) \cite{roffe2020decoding}, \cite{panteleev2021degenerate}.
+This widely used approach offers good accuracy, but can be too slow for real-time decoding.